Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/docs/Flash CLI.md

 1. Between the two M8 connectors, there is a silicone pad.
 This is a boot button, that puts the master into boot mode. __This button must be pressed when powered on__.
 This state can be determined by the LED staying blue for longer than the startup time (~3seconds)

 To flash the actuator or peripheral drivers, the system can be powered on normally.

+After starting the process with the `artusapiflash` command, the user must choose the subsystem to flash by typing in the terminal when the options are presented.